 Museum of Resistance and Freedom

 The National Museum of Resistance and Freedom restores, promotes and musealises the most symbolic areas of Peniche Fortress, a former political prison.
-Our proposal features a new entrance to the compound, celebrating freedom and reversing the route taken in the legendary escape by political leaders in 1960.
+Our proposal features a new entrance to the complex, celebrating freedom and reversing the route taken in the legendary escape by political leaders in 1960.
 The entrance tower creates a new way into the Museum, transforming it into a contemporary intervention for the city and overcoming the symbolic barrier of the wall.
 The names of the almost 30,000 political prisoners who were locked up by the Estado Novo are inscribed on the tower.

 The memorial pathway leads up to the new entrance to the Museum, located at the highest point of the Fortress, with views over the entire prison complex.
 A sombre volume in relation to the existing building creates a new access route to the ground floor, where the museum is located.